 A penile fracture is a urological emergency that arises from a tear in the tunica albuginea of the penis, frequently brought on by violent manipulation, intense anal or vaginal sex or masturbation, gunshot wounds, or any other mechanical trauma that causes an erect penis to bend forcibly (5).
 Less frequent causes include rolling over in bed, taking a direct hit, bending too much, rushing to take off or put on clothes while the penis is erect, and falling on an aroused penis (1) In our case, the patient had a disruption in the tunica albuginea of both corpora cavernosa after he fell from a motorbike and landed on an erect penis while watching pornography.
 This is an unusual presentation, which, to the best of our knowledge, has not yet been reported in the literature.
 Falcone et al systematic review suggests that the major causes of penile fractures were those related to coital accidents in 80% of the cases whereas forcefully bending an erect penis to achieve detumescence, accounted for 8% (4).

 Although they are uncommon, reported cases of penile fracture are gradually being reported in Ghana and other sub-Saharan African countries.
 Three such cases were documented at Cape Coast Teaching Hospital, Ghana, where patients had the usual signs and symptoms, such as discomfort and swelling after a popping sound during sexual activity (6) All these cases had good results after undergoing immediate surgical repair.
-The stigma and fear associated with genital injuries (7), as well as limitations to healthcare access, and unique cultural norms may prevent the timely presentation and management of penile fratcure.
+The stigma and fear associated with genital injuries (7), as well as limitations to healthcare access, and unique cultural norms may prevent the timely presentation and management of penile fracture.
 Our patient presented 3 weeks after the incident, which probably could be due to the stigma and the story associated with the injury.
 Not many people will readily admit to watching pornography.
 Therefore, it's not surprising that the patient in this case did not report early.
 The lack of expertise at the referral facility also contributed to the delay.

 Clinically, the presentation of penile fractures is straightforward.
 A diagnosis is made based on the history and physical examination (3) The hallmarks of penile fracture are sudden pain, quick detumescence, and a loud cracking or popping sound.
 These, except for the popping sound, were reported by our patient.
 Figure 1 of this case report shows that the penile shaft is swollen, deformed, and discoloured locally, which conforms with the documented penile deformity, swelling, and ecchymosis (the so-called "eggplant" deformity) described in the literature.